jmoro0408/DeepLearning_Deployment/README.md

 # Deep Learning Deployment with Docker and AWS

 Small project to increase my knowledge of Docker and AWS deployment.
 The project uses a simple convolutional neural network (CNN) to make predictions on some simple voice commands ("up", "down", "right", "left" and others).
-The code follows a "The Sound of AI" youtube tutorial.

 The dataset used is the Google "Speech Commands" Dataset, and can be found [here](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).